Ellen Pompeo Fiercely Calls Out TMZ & Harvey Levin For Breaking Kobe Bryant News

 On her timeline, Pompeo said that she was posing her questions as a means of "[provoking] thought" about the state of the media landscape.
 "What is the purpose of this kind of media?" she questioned on Twitter.

 In response to the wave of criticism that TMZ received regarding the helicopter crash from people like Pompeo, Levin maintains that he was given the go-ahead from Bryant's reps before making the news public.
-"We were dealing with them for an hour before we published the story and they said, ‘Go for it,'” Levin told a local L.A. radio station.
+"We were dealing with them for an hour before we published the story and they said, ‘Go for it,'” Levin told L.A.’s KNX In-Depth radio program.

 He also claimed that TMZ had been told that Bryant's wife Vanessa was already made aware of the crash but admitted that the other victims' loved ones may have not been notified prior to the story going public.